datalad-handbook/book/docs/basics/101-136-filesystem.rst

 Both files have been successfully transferred and saved to the subdataset, and no unannexing was necessary.
-Note, though, that ``notes.txt`` was annexed in the subdataset, as this subdataset was not configured with the ``text2git`` :term:`run procedure`.
+``notes.txt`` was annexed in the subdataset, though, as this subdataset was not configured with the ``text2git`` :term:`run procedure`.

 .. runrecord:: _examples/DL-101-136-147